Jiehua: Yuan Dynasty (1279–1368)

-Ming (1368-1644)
+Ming (1368–1644)

-The Ming dynasty a dip in popularity of jiehua painting.
 In the transition between the Yuan and Ming periods, jiehua declined in status.
 Anita Chung notes, “unlike their predecessors, almost no jiehua specialists of the Ming are recorded in literature as having achieved faultless calculation and the right proportion."
-This can be attributed to social and political factors, namely a decline in imperial patronage, an emphasis on technical skill, and increasing popularity of literati paintings.
-Overall, the Ming period oversaw shifts in jiehua technique, with artists favoring smaller, more delicate representations, instead of “structural clarity” of entire buildings juxtaposed with a mountainous landscape.
-This shift represented in Qiu Ying’s paintings of this time, like Spring Morning in the Han Palace and the Jiucheng Palace.
+This can be attributed to a decline in imperial patronage, an emphasis on technical skill, and increasing popularity of literati paintings.
+The Ming period oversaw shifts in jiehua technique, with artists favoring smaller, more delicate representations, instead of “structural clarity” of entire buildings juxtaposed with a mountainous landscape.
+This shift is represented in Qiu Ying’s paintings of this time, like Spring Morning in the Han Palace and the Jiucheng Palace.

-Qing (1644-1911)
+Qing (1644–1911)

-With increased economic and political stability, the Qing dynasty marked a resurgence in production of jiehua paintings.
-Many surviving examples of jiehua during this period are court paintings, as imperial patrons and others in the upper class would hire artists to depict the opulence and splendor that their lives possessed.
-In return, through their work, the artist’s social status would be boosted and would allow them to interact with other wealthy potential patrons.
-Paintings commissioned by those in the court would often emphasize material possessions and feature subjects such as “ritual spaces, places and cities”.
-Artworks commissioned by the merchant class would often feature gardens as a way to showcase their high social standings.
-Another important feature of the genre during this period is the exposure to and influence of European art.
-Throughout the Qing period, jiehua artists working within the imperial court were introduced to European art by visiting missionaries.
-These missionary travelers introduced new techniques in linear perspective and shading which allowed a greater degree of realism.
+The Qing dynasty marked a resurgence in production of jiehua paintings.
+Many surviving examples of jiehua during this period are court paintings.
+The artist’s social status would be raised by their work and would allow them to interact with other wealthy potential patrons.
+Paintings commissioned by those in the court would emphasize material possessions and feature subjects such as “ritual spaces, places and cities”.
+Artworks commissioned by the merchant class would feature gardens as a way to showcase their high social standings.
+Another important detail during this period was the influence of European art.
+Throughout the Qing period, jiehua artists working within the court were introduced to European art by visiting missionaries.
+These missionary travelers introduced techniques in linear perspective and shading which allowed for more realism.

-Modern (1911-Current)
+Modern (1911–present)

 After the fall of imperial China, jiehua descended into obscurity.
-It was not until the turn of the 21st century that saw a resurgence in interest by contemporary Chinese artists.
+It was not until the turn of the 21st century that a resurgence in interest by contemporary Chinese artists appeared.
 On the traditional front artist Zhang Xiayong is known for resurrecting traditional practices of jiehua creation.
 Zhang gained recognition through his work Fanlou Art Market.
-This piece demonstrates fine line brushwork and his overall contributions to the revival of traditional artistic techniques (大赏艺术).
-His study of architecture aligns his work with the detailed architectural renderings of traditional jiehua, while also employing a linear perspective seen in many Western paintings, popularized in Qing dynasty jiehua.
-On the modernization front, many artists have begun experimenting with different media while still retaining aspects of jiehua tradition.
-One example is in “ceramic jiehua landscapes” (陶瓷界画山水), where modern artists use ceramic pottery as a medium to transcend the traditional mediums of jiehua.
-They also incorporate traditional jiehua practices against a shan shui backdrop, while eschewing the ancient traditional toolset for freehand brushwork to “express the traditional humanistic spirit."
+This piece demonstrates fine line brushwork and his an emphasis on the revival of traditional artistic techniques (大赏艺术).
+His study of architecture aligns his work with the detailed architectural renderings of traditional jiehua, while also embodying a linear perspective seen in many Western paintings, popularized in Qing dynasty jiehua.
+Some artists have begun experimenting with different media while still retaining aspects of jiehua tradition.
+One example is in “ceramic jiehua landscapes” (陶瓷界画山水).
+They also incorporate traditional jiehua practices against a shan shui backdrop, while opting for freehand brushwork to “express the traditional humanistic spirit" over the ancient traditional toolset.